Towards Open-World Gesture Recognition: Design Engineering Approach

 We use a simplified version of QuartzNet architecture~\cite{kriman2020quartznet}, a state-of-the-art convolutional architecture for speech recognition, for our gesture recognition model described by $f$ in Equation~\ref{eq:risk1}.
-It is used as the classifier that takes IMU signals as input and predicts among the gesture classes. \changetextx{The selection of the QuartzNet model is based on preliminary experiments.
-This model achieves state-of-the-art performance in real-time gesture recognition, striking a balance between accuracy and latency.
-This is attributed to the model's quantization, which allows it to be compact enough to operate in real-time on smaller devices.} To make the model deployable on more memory-constrained devices, we have removed the residual connections, grouped point-wise convolutions, and channel shuffle without scarifying the accuracy performance.
-The overall model architecture is shown in Figure~\ref{fig:quartznet}.
+It is used as the classifier that takes IMU signals as input and predicts among the gesture classes.
+The selection of the QuartzNet model is based on preliminary experiments. \changetextt{ We began with a literature review on state-of-the-art classification models for time series data and tested over 10 models.
+Our experiments revealed that the QuartzNet model achieves state-of-the-art performance in real-time gesture recognition, striking an optimal balance between accuracy and latency.
+We further improved the performance by hyperparameter sweeping making it suitable for IMU data classification. } This is attributed to the model's quantization, which allows it to be compact enough to operate in real-time on smaller devices.
+To make the model deployable on more memory-constrained devices, we have removed the residual connections, grouped point-wise convolutions, and channel shuffle without scarifying the accuracy performance. \footnote{Figure 2 in the Appendix illustrates the details of the model architecture.}